 Still, for all the musical promise on display, the Gibb parents were struggling to make ends meet and keep the boys out of trouble in war-decimated Manchester.
-Seeking a better life, they gathered the family, now including baby Andy, and set sail in August 1958 for Australia, eventually settling in Redcliffe on the western coast.
+Seeking a better life, they gathered the family, now including baby Andy, and set sail in August 1958 for Australia, eventually settling in Redcliffe.

 They were discovered singing at Australia's Redcliffe Speedway

 By 1959, Barry was earning pocket change by selling sodas during races at Redcliffe Speedway.
 Eventually, he reeled Robin and Maurice into the business, his guitar and their combined vocals drawing a crowd of would-be customers.

 It also drew the attention of Redcliffe Speedway owner Bill Goode, who invited the boys to sing over the PA system, and a popular Brisbane DJ named Bill Gates.
 The two Bills coined the group name "The BGs," after their own initials, while Gates took it from there by playing their recordings at his station and assuming the role of promoter.

 The trio began performing at outdoor exhibitions and cast a wider net by appearing on TV shows like Anything Goes and Cottie's Happy Hour.
 At one point, they even enjoyed their own Friday night showcase, The BGs Half Hour.